Family Lawyers Perth

 If you have Court Orders and the other party is not following them, we can advise you about making an Enforcement or Contravention Application in the Family Court.
 The Court can enforce an order, make a person comply with the order, or vary an order to make sure it can be complied with it in the future.
 In extreme cases, the Court can impose serious penalties for non-compliance.

-Mediation is an important tool to use following a separation.
-We have extensive networks with a broad range of different mediators, all of whom have different strengths and approaches.
-This means we can tailor the mediation process to meet your particular needs.
+Family Mediation is an important tool to use following a separation.
+Our Perth Family Mediation service have extensive networks with a broad range of different mediators, all of whom have different strengths and approaches.
+This means we can tailor our family mediation process to meet your particular needs.

 In most parenting disputes, parents must attend Family Dispute Resolution before making an application to the Family Court of Western Australia.
 Parents can utilise government funded Dispute Resolution services at Relationships Australia or Anglicare, or can elect to engage a mediator privately.
 When both parties participate in the process, mediation can be a highly effective way of resolving a dispute entirely, or at the very least, narrowing the issues in dispute, before Court action is taken.